-It really hurt to run as years of experience had taught me to run towards trouble, not away from it.
-However, the other lesson of survival, live to fight another day.
+It really hurt to run because years of experience had taught me to run towards trouble, not away from it.
+However, the other lesson of survival came to mind: live to fight another day.
 Instead of senseless sacrifice, running was my only real option.
 I was the sole survivor and the only one who could tell what happened.
-Or was that true?
+Or, was that true?
 The man that was dragged off the bus was hurt but alive the last I saw of him.

 Just as I was turning the corner, a uniformed officer came around behind the bus and spotted me.
 I took off as fast as I could as it was evident they had not intended for there to be any witnesses left alive who could testify.

 We were stopped just as the sun was beginning to come up, so it was still shadowy between buildings.
 I didn’t have time to think.
 I relied on training and instinct.
 As a cop, I knew that an APB, all points bulletin, would be put out.
-They couldn’t have much of a description beyond what the detective would remember and since I wasn’t the one he was looking for he likely remembered little beyond grey hair and blue flowered tourist shirt.
+They couldn’t have much of a description beyond what the Detective would remember, and since I wasn’t the one he was looking for, he likely remembered little beyond gray hair and blue flowered tourist shirt.

-The police, if that were who they really were, would expect me to stay low to the ground.
-My gray hair would seem to indicate at my age; I would run the street and none too fast.
+The police, if that was who they really were, would expect me to stay low to the ground.
+My gray hair would seem to indicate at my age, that I would run the street and none too fast.
 So, with that in mind, I found a trellis made of patterned concrete blocks in the alley going up the side of that building.
-Looking more like a walking stick insect, slow and careful than like Spiderman, I climbed it like a ladder to a flat rooftop and moved west away from the scene at 90 degrees.
+Looking more like a walking stick insect, slow and careful, than like Spiderman, I climbed it like a ladder to a flat rooftop and moved west away from the scene at 90 degrees.
 To go east would have put me on the beach and against the ocean.
 I would have soon been trapped.

-I didn’t have much experience as a fugitive but my military training for escape and evasion, along with training as the runaway fox for the SWAT team and k9 units to practice, at least gave me some idea what I was up against in this situation.
-My grey hair and apparent age would give them hope I couldn’t get far.
-Now I was not an Ironman contestant, and it had been awhile since I trained for a marathon, but I had been a runner all my life until a few years ago when I had a hip replaced or was that eight years already?
+I didn’t have much experience as a fugitive, but my military training for escape and evasion—along with training as the runaway fox for the SWAT team and K9 units to practice—at least gave me some idea what I was up against in this situation.
+My gray hair and apparent age would give them hope I couldn’t get far.
+Now, I was not an Ironman contestant, and it had been a while since I trained for a marathon, but I had been a runner all my life—until a few years ago, when I had a hip replaced; or was that eight years already?

 No matter.
-I still worked outdoors, up and down ladders, in and out of ditches, and shovelling yards of dirt.
-In spite of all my complaining that I needed to let the young guys do that work I was right proud now that Don Sackett was in as good of shape as I was and at that moment seriously motivated.
+I still worked outdoors, up and down ladders, in and out of ditches, and shoveling yards of dirt.
+In spite of all my complaining that I needed to let the young guys do that work, I was right proud now that Don Sackett was in as good of shape as I was and, at that moment, seriously motivated.

-Crossing another street, I climbed over another building using a gutter down like a ladder and down the other side, hopping onto a tin shed roof then down to the ground.
-Half the men I saw in Mexico were wearing white wife beater tee shirts, which is what I had under my tourist shirt, so I pulled off my Corona Beer shirt with the tropical blue floral print hoping to blend in better.
+Crossing another street, I climbed over to another building, using a gutter down like a ladder, and down the other side, hopping onto a tin shed roof, then down to the ground.
+Half the men I saw in Mexico were wearing the white, tank top-style shirts, which is what I had on under my tourist shirt, so I pulled off my Corona Beer shirt with the tropical blue floral print hoping to blend in better.

-Jumping up on the back bumper I grabbed the door handle and held on, and we had made a quick two block before the driver stopped again, and I hit the road running at a fast jog.
-I glanced at the street sign it said AV Benito Juarez and the early morning sun was to my back indicating east.
-The street was taking me directly west the quickest and safest direction away from town and the main highways, as well as fewer eyes to see me.
-A stake bed half-ton modified pickup truck turned off a side street and started slowly past me.
+Jumping up on the back bumper, I grabbed the door handle and held on, and we had made a quick two blocks before the driver stopped again, and I hit the road running at a fast jog.
+I glanced at the street sign, it said AV Benito Juarez and the early morning sun was to my back indicating east.
+The street was taking me directly west, the quickest and safest direction away from town and the main highways, as well as fewer eyes to see me.
+A stake bed, half-ton, modified pickup truck turned off a side street and started slowly past me.
 I hopped up on the bumper, holding the side rail with one hand and my day pack in the other.
 We crossed the main highway and continued west.